mslonina/Mechanic/README.md

 ### Current limitations

-- The data is stored with H5T_NATIVE_DOUBLE datatype, and datasets are H5S_SIMPLE-type
+- The datasets are stored with H5T_NATIVE_DOUBLE datatype, and are H5S_SIMPLE-type
 - Only rank 2 datasets are supported right now

 ### Example usage